 I still remember the image that broke me.
 I dug though my whole basement to find the crumbling book that contained it – and its vicious intensity hadn’t diminished one bit in twenty years.
 In the foreground it shows a ruined transport vehicle and a smoking and heavily muscled mechanic with whom the reader is supposed to identify.
 He is looking up and over his shoulder at the central figure in the composition – a massive Warhound Titan leering with an expression that is anything but mechanical and inert.
 In an instant we see a boy and his dog, a man and his machine.
 This may be a world of violence and misery and filth and hopelessness – but even here there is a promise that loyalty of the Lord of Flies variety, of the sort that might have been practiced by brutal blood-brothers in some futuristic Kipling tale, equates with survival, or at least a glorious end.
 Fix me, promises the machine, and I will protect you.

-The story of these titans just made them that much better.
+The story of these titans just made cheapest custom essays much better.
 These weren’t the cold robot vehicles of Battletech, their computer brains didn’t speak in a robot voice like the one on Star Trek.
 Each titan contained a primal synthetic intelligence, a “machine spirit,” that was ministered to by tech-priests who dressed like medieval monks and who were as likely to use incense and incantations as wrenches and motor oil.
 This machine spirit was not a rational conversant interlocutor who would obediently load the missile launcher at its captain’s discretion.
 Each machine spirit was modeled after a ferocious apex predator – each titan literally contained the soul of a blood-thirsty lion that wanted to hunt and destroy its enemies.
 At their launch these titans weren’t anointed with champagne – but with blood.
 They might endure for hundreds or thousands of years during which time the machine intelligence would only grow more wild and willful.
 The pilots (called princeps) did not operate the titans with steering wheels and buttons, but via Matrix-like Mind-Impulse-Units that caused their conscious minds to fuse directly with the rabid machine spirit.
 Control wasn’t an operations exercise, but a constant personality struggle between man and machine which, at the end of a conflict, left the boundaries between the two forever obscured.
 Pages were spent explaining the dubious operation of titans with various levels of sub-command (e.g., guns operated by officers known as moderati) and entire internal crews as might be found aboard a battleship.
 But it was all hand-waving – the only narrative that mattered was the story of a princeps and his blood-thirsty machine pitting their skill and might against all comers.
 This had nothing to do with dice rolls or game balance.
 The gamers who thought this was about maxing out weapon loadouts missed the point entirely.
 This was the story of a boy and his dog.
 That’s why the Warhound Titan model, despite being the least powerful in games terms, is the most beloved.

 All of which is an elaborate prelude to the kind of dubious coincidence that my superstitious brain loves to latch onto as the evidence of the supernatural.
 Nearly nine years ago when my marriage fell apart I more or less locked myself in my basement in Connecticut and built a Warhound titan – well, a scale model painted in red and gold.
 Strangely, I never named it.
 I did bring it to Michigan with me and it lorded over my mantelpiece for the last four years.
 Then, a little less than a month ago it took a suicidal dive off said mantel.
 No breeze, no earthquake . . .
 I was in another room, but as far as I can tell, it just took a dive, without provocation, after four years.
 Sure, the obvious explanation is that the epoxy holding together an ankle joint failed – but that’s a soulless explanation.
 The better one relates to the fact that at about the same time I got Betty, my beautiful, dangerous, 470 horsepower gas guzzling Challenger.
 Everyone knows that a little plastic model can’t carry around a soul.
 Everyone knows that even if it could, there’s no way that it could pass that soul on to a Beast made of steel and leather and rubber.
 But what is reality other than the stories we believe?
 Maybe when Betty growls when we get cut off, maybe when her tires claw at the pavement and hiss out the demand to be let off her leash to run and to hunt and to bathe in blood . . . maybe that’s all just in my head.
 But, maybe, just maybe, somewhere between the silicon chips that monitor fuel injection and the solid-state hard drive of the navigation system there’s room for the machine spirit of something ancient and angry which promises glory and reluctant loyalty to a worthy princeps.